allenai/tableilp/README.md

 The ILP model consists of a set of integer (mostly binary) variables, a set of constraints on them, and an objective function.

 * The *variables* encode similarity or entailment links between pairs of words (or chunks) in the question, answer choices, and KB tables (both cells and table titles).
-These links are weighted by the lexical similarity between the words they connect, and a link turns "on" if it is part of a reasoning subgraph that connects the question to the KB tables and an answer choice.
+These links are weight noed by the lexical similarity between the words they connect, and a link turns "on" if it is part of a reasoning subgraph that connects the question to the KB tables and an answer choice.

 * The *constraints* encode the conditions needed to create a "proper" reasoning chain between the question the the KB table, such as the reasoning chain being a connected subgraph, not having "dangling" connections that aren't on the path to the answer choice, at most *k* rows active per table, a cell having a higher priority to match if the corresponding table title matches, etc.